ecmwf/IonBeam/docs/messaging-interface.rst

 .. note::

    The **ionbeam-client** Python library provides a reference implementation of these contracts.
 While this specification is language-agnostic, the ionbeam-client demonstrates how to correctly implement data sources and exporters that conform to these messaging interfaces.
-See :doc:`ionbeam-client/ingestion` and :doc:`ionbeam-client/export` for implementation guides using the client library.
+See :doc:`ionbeam-client/index` for the client library documentation.

 Message Contracts
 -----------------